We treat your data with care

 What data do we collect from you?

 We process so-called access data (in particular your IP address) on our website for statistical evaluations for the purpose of the operation, security and technical optimization of our website.
 This enables us to present our website to you more effectively and to identify errors.
-We collect access data when you call up our website and store it in a log file (so-called log file).
+When accessing our website, the browser used on your terminal device will automatically send information to our website server, which means that when our website is accessed, we collect access data and temporarily store it in a so-called log file..
 The name of the website accessed, the file accessed, the date and time of access, the amount of data transferred and notification of successful access, the browser type and version, the operating system, the so-called referrer URL (the previously visited page) and the requesting provider and your IP address.
 You are not identifiable to us from this data.

 Log data is regularly deleted in a timely manner.
 The legal basis for this data processing is our legitimate interest within the meaning of Art.
 6 (1) (f) GDPR.